SuhJae/auto-voice-channel/README.md

 /clear - Delets all channels created by the bot.
 (In case of the bot going offline for a bit)

 /help - Shows a list of all commands or information about a specific command.

+/invite - Get the invite link of the bot.
+(Edit invite link at message.ini)

+/ping - Get the latency of the bot.